-Since I had consulted with Lisa before, I pretty much knew what she would say, but there was additional information that I didn't learn last time.
+Since I had consulted with Katie before, I pretty much knew what she would say, but there was additional information that I didn't learn last time.

 I told her about my appetite problems, and she said it's a common issue for cancer patients in treatment.
 There isn't really a good solution for it.
 She said if my problems persist in that area, there's a mild anti-depressant that she can prescribe that also acts as an appetite stimulant.
 I'd really rather not go that route if I can avoid it.

 But treatment isn't the only thing that's ruining my appetite these days.
 I'm also emotionally upset over a conflict between good friends.
 I wish I could fix it, but it doesn't seem like there's anything I can do.
 It tears me up inside, and that doesn't help my appetite either.